sebastianrohr/geocv/README.md

 ```

 ## 🎮 Usage
-To use the GeoCV pipeline, run the following command:
+To use the scrape output data, run the following command:

 ```
-python3 scraper.py -l paris -n 10
+python3 ./src/scraper.py -l paris -n 10
 ```
-Here, the `-l` flag specifies the location and `-n` specifies number of locations you want to geolocate,
+The `-l` flag specifies the location, `-n` specifies number of locations

-## 🤝 Contributing
-Contributions to GeoCV are welcome!
-If you have an idea for a new feature or want to improve the code, please submit a pull request with your changes.

-## 📄 License
+## 📝 Todo
-GeoCV is licensed under the MIT License.
+✅ Make Scraper
+❌ Get more API requests
+✅ Decide on cities - Moscow, Copenhagen, Madrid, London
+❌ Store the data
+❌ Build the Transformer CNN